adamsteer/f4g-oceania-pdal/workshop/2-command-line-processes.md

 One of the most fundamental tasks we can do is find out about our data - what's in it, where it is, and whether there are any problems with it.

-We'll dive straight in and use PDAL to run a query on a .LAS file we've obtained.
+We'll dive straight in and use PDAL to run a query on a .LAS file we've obtained from the New York University LiDAR survey of Dublin (Ireland).
 Here's a view of the data in CloudCompare:

 ![Dublin sample dataset](../images/dublin-sample.jpg)